rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 reason is that certain pairs of wire are for sending data and others are for receiving data.
 A hub or switch has these reversed.
 Here's a standard cable for a 10/100Mb ethernet connection with the pairs marked according to whether they are to transmit or receive data.
+(100Mb Ethernet only uses two wire pairs.
+Gigabit Ethernet uses all 4.)
+Each pair has a positive cable and a ground cable.

 ```
         NIC                  Hub or Switch